UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 I'm not the only person who cares about security.
 An important part of my job is to ensure all engineers make security a priority.

-I’m not the only person to run security activities – I coach others to run then effectively.
+I’m not the only person to run security activities – I coach others to run them effectively.

 ## My skills